mtagius/pwnagotchi-tools/README.md

 #### These tools were custom made to serve my purposes and as a result these scripts are written for Windows and contain dependencies on Python, Vagrant, Virtual Box, and of course, Hashcat.
 For example, to convert pcap files into pmkid/hccapx files Vagrant creates a headless Debian Linux VM, which is total overkill for someone already running Linux.
 To run this project on Linux the bat scripts, Vagrant script, and generate-hashcat-scripts.py would need to be converted.

 #### This project is ONLY to be used for wifi security education in conjunction with a pwnagotchi.
 Hacking wifi networks you don't own is ILLEGAL and is not endorsed by this project.

-### Optionally running hashcat on an AWS EC2 P2 instance

-Amazon offers 3 kinds of [EC2 P2](https://aws.amazon.com/ec2/instance-types/p2/) instances with with 1, 8, or 16 GPUs.
-This is very valuable because cracking WPA/WPA2 is VERY slow and the more power you can add the better.
-It's expensive, at roughly $1 an hour per GPU, but using 16 GPUs at once you can run the full attack included in this repo in under 7 hours, when it may take a day and a half with 1 consumer GPU.
-[Here](https://medium.com/@iraklis/running-hashcat-in-amazons-aws-new-16-gpu-p2-16xlarge-instance-9963f607164c) is more of an explanation about running hashcat on AWS P2 instances.

-In this repo is the `aws` folder which contains scripts to help run hashcat on an AWS P2 instance.
-* `move-files-to-aws.bat` will copy files to an aws instance.
-A ssh key named `aws.pem` must be in the `ssh` folder and the AWS instance id must replace the id included in the file.
-This file is missing the code to copy wordlists and pmkid/hccapx files.
-* `get-files-from-aws.bat` will download the hashcat output, potfile, and session files.
-It also needs a ssh key named `aws.pem` in the `ssh` folder and the AWS instance id must replace the id included in the file.
-* `aws-initial-provision.sh` is a bash script to provision an aws p2 instance and install hashcat.
-* `set-nvidia-settings.sh` is a bash script to set the nvidia settings after hashcat has been installed.

 ### Wordlists